 Pork: 145° - 160°

-HOW SHOULD YOU COOK DIFFERENT CUTS OF MEAT?
+3. HOW SHOULD YOU COOK DIFFERENT CUTS OF MEAT?

-Front: You should braise because these cuts include the muscles that are used most, so they need more time.
+Front (chuck, brisket, plate): Braise!
+These cuts include the muscles that are used most, so they need more time.